chxiaoxn/chir/README.md

 I am a math student at THU, China.
 I actually major in pure math, but with interests in programming and statistics.
 My programming toolkit includes Clojure, R and common lisp.
 And I also know some python and C/C++.

+## New Ideas

+I rewrote the code in nodejs way which is event driven, but new problems came up.
+And also I reconsider the possibility to write the code in the way of socket communication, it turns out that R has no even applicable `thread` functionality and its infinite loop is really memory consuming.
+So the only way out is add some `bridge` layer, which links Lighttable and R. I am currently thinking about using python to do that which has